 Call a Los Angeles Criminal Defense Lawyer

-If you believe you accidentally or unknowingly entered a guilty plea and want to withdraw that plea, you need to consult with a Los Angeles criminal defense attorney at Eisner Gorin LLP.
+Suppose you believe you accidentally or unknowingly entered a guilty plea and want to withdraw that plea.
+In that case, you need to consult with a Los Angeles criminal defense attorney at Eisner Gorin LLP.

-Our law firm has decades of combined experience and knows how to effectively withdraw guilty and no-contest pleas for our clients.
-If you had a previous criminal lawyer represent you, and you already pleaded guilty to a criminal offense, contact our office to review your case.
+Our law firm has decades of combined experience and knows how to effectively withdraw guilty and no-contest pleas on behalf of our clients.
+If you have a previous criminal lawyer representing you and have already pleaded guilty to a criminal offense, please contact our office to review your case.

 If you have any doubts that your guilty plea was in your best interest, contact our law firm at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park East #705 Los Angeles, CA 90067 310-328-3776